Update – September 18, 2017

 - Thanks to a small grant from the National Geographic Society, we can also refund your gas and postage costs!

 Cranes moult their feathers slowly over the summer.
 We simply need to find feathers that are in good shape, large or small, that we KNOW belonged to cranes summering in these regions (NOT the cranes that pass through in spring and fall on their migration), dry them carefully, and send them to the lab.
 And don’t worry, we have a permit from Environment Canada for collection and possession of crane feathers.

 - If you have direct evidence that cranes are using a breeding area in the study zones, that is a good place to look for feathers.
-Moulted feathers can often be found caught up in tall sedges (in the high intertidal zone on the coast or in marshes), or on the ground in mossy bog areas.
+Moulted feathers can often be found caught up in tall sedges (in the high intertidal zone on the coast or in marshes), or on the ground and on islets in mossy bog areas.

 - The feather shaft must be intact and without chafing – this is the part used for genetic testing.
 If the shaft is cracked or chafed, bacteria may have entered and altered the genes.

 - Carcasses provide even better genetic material than feathers, and we would be happy to have parts of them, but please don’t shoot any cranes for us.

 You can also reach Krista Roessingh by phone for more information at 250 957 2920.